kalyaniuniversity/covidindia/README.md

 - Now user can save csv files with user's own given name when using CLI.
 See help for --save flag by typing covdata -h
 - User can add custom titles for the graphs.

+* User now can see daily data of total confirmed,total recovered,total death in a tabular format for a given state using get_dataset_state method.
+See examples.

 ## Usage

      #import module